-- "main-target-name" is the name used to request the target on command line and to use it from other main targets.
-Main target name may contain alphanumeric characters and symbols '-' and ''; - "sources" is the list of source files and other main targets that must be combined. - "requirements" is the list of properties that must always be present when this main target is built. - "default-build" is the list of properties that will be used unless some other value of the same feature is already specified. - "usage-requirements" is the list of properties that will be propagated to all main targets that use this one, i.e. to all dependents.
+- main-target-name is the name used to request the target on command line and to use it from other main targets.
+A main target name may contain alphanumeric characters, dashes ('-'), and underscores (''). - sources is the list of source files and other main targets that must be combined. - requirements is the list of properties that must always be present when this main target is built. - default-build is the list of properties that will be used unless some other value of the same feature is already specified, e.g. on the command line or by propogation from a dependent target. - usage-requirements is the list of properties that will be propagated to all main targets that use this one, i.e. to all its dependents.